-The MSA program is a valuable asset for the Australian beef industry as it provides opportunities to differentiate product in the domestic market.
-The work undertaken by MSA has seen increased competitive advantage in beef production, processing and retailing sectors of the industry.
+The MSA program is a valuable asset for the Australian beef industry as it provides opportunities to differentiate product in the market.

 The MSA standards include the saleyards pathway for eligible cattle.
-Detail of the standards can be found in the MSA standards manual for saleyard consignment, which is available on the MSA website for MSA licensed saleyards.
+More detail on the standards can be found in the MSA Standards Manual for saleyards, which is available at www.mla.com.au/msa.